ibm-cloud-docs/discovery-data/nlu.md

     You can apply enrichments to the `text` and `html` fields, and to custom fields that were added from uploaded JSON or CSV files or from the Smart Document Understanding (SDU) tool.

-    If the field that you choose comes from a JSON file, after you apply the enrichment, the field data type is converted to an array.
-The field is converted to an array even if it contains a single value.
-For example, `"field1": "Discovery"` becomes `"field1": ["Discovery"]`.
-Only the first 50,000 characters of a custom field from a JSON file are enriched.
-    {: note}
 1. Click **Apply changes and reprocess**.

 For more information about how to remove an enrichment, see [Managing enrichments](/docs/discovery-data?topic=discovery-data-manage-enrichments).